vogt4nick/dequindre/docs/source/user-guide/philosophy.rst

 Philosophy
 ==========

-Dequindre is built for amateurs and professionals with the most basic use-cases in mind.
+Dequindre is built for amateurs and professionals with the most essential features in mind.
 It also functions as a learning tool for those without the time or resources to setup the requisite architecture for a full-featured scheduler.